A. Edward Sutherland

-Albert Edward Sutherland (January 5, 1895 – December 31, 1973) was a British-born film director and actor.
+Albert Edward 'Eddie' Sutherland (January 5, 1895 – December 31, 1973) was a British-born American film director and actor.
 Born in London, he was from a theatrical family.
 His father, Al Sutherland, was a theatre manager and producer and his mother, Julie Ring, was a vaudeville performer.
 He was a nephew of both Blanche Ring and Thomas Meighan, who was married to Frances Ring, another of his mother's sisters.

 Sutherland acted in 37 known films early in his career, beginning as a Keystone Cop in Tillie's Punctured Romance (1914), which starred Charlie Chaplin, Mabel Normand, and Marie Dressler.

 Career

 Sutherland was directed by Charlie Chaplin in A Woman of Paris (1923), two years before Sutherland began his directing career with the help of Chaplin.

 Frequently billed as "Eddie Sutherland," he is best known as a director; he directed more than 50 movies between 1925 and 1956.
 His breakout film was Behind the Front (1926), which made stars of leads Wallace Beery and Raymond Hatton and established Sutherland as a comedic director.
 He had an especially hard time working with Stan Laurel, whom he disliked ("I'd rather eat a tarantula than work with Laurel again").
 On the other hand, he became close friends with the more famously acerbic W.C.
 Fields, with whom he established a lifelong friendship, though by at least one account they got off to a rocky start.
 In 1940, he directed One Night in the Tropics, which was the film debut of Abbott and Costello.
 Other notable films include Palmy Days, International House, Too Much Harmony, The Flying Deuces, The Navy Comes Through, Dixie, and Follow the Boys.

 Sutherland's last directing assignment was working on the Mack & Myer for Hire TV comedies with Joey Faye and Mickey Deems for Sandy Howard TV Productions and Trans-Lux Television in 1965.